 Entitled "Milllennials Want To Be Coached at Work," the article denotes as follows: "For coaching to resonate, managers should also consider a young person’s psyche.
 In an analysis of psychological tests of 1.4 million college students from 1938 to the present, Millennials were found to have more self-esteem while also having more anxiety and a higher need for praise."

 A further finding is that Millennials "seek an approachable manager," and do not shy away from feedback, but welcome it.
-Managers can actually utilize this character of their Millennial workforce to their advantage, providing that the feedback their giving is accurate, of course.
+Managers can actually utilize this character of their Millennial workforce to their advantage, providing that the feedback and coaching they're giving is accurate, of course.

-For Sales Managers who find the latter problems a little too resonant for comfort, there are software options and playbooks available that delineate clear ways to find a solution.
-From a software standpoint, take a look at Ambition.
+For Sales Managers who find the latter problems a little too resonant for comfort, there are software options and playbooks available that delineate clear ways to find a solution to sales rep evaluations.
+From a software standpoint, take a look at Ambition Coaching.

 Top companies like PriceWaterhouseCooper, Lyft, Wayfair, FiveStars, Starwood drive front office revenue and operations via Ambition.
 Ambition creates accountability and recognition for front office teams that value performance-driven culture and transparent operations.

-- Track and broadcast key metrics to personalized dashboards and office TVs.
+- Track and broadcast key sales rep performance metrics to personalized dashboards and office TVs.

 - Put holistic goals right in front of your reps.